 Read more: How to Negotiate With and Insurance Company

 Construction site accidents are common; the Bureau of Labor Statistics (BLS) reported a total of 195,600 worker injuries in the construction sector in 2018, and according to the Occupational Safety and Health Administration (OSHA), 1,061 construction workers died on the job in 2019.
 Construction injury examples range from the relatively minor to the catastrophic.
 At Zinda Law Group, our attorneys have extensive experience handling various types of construction accidents; among the most common we have handled for Phoenix clients include:

 Each personal injury case is unique, and construction accidents involve complexities of their own.
 Because construction projects are generally collaborative enterprises involving numerous parties, liability from accidents on the construction site can belong to numerous sources—site owners, architects and engineers, independent contractors, suppliers, and manufacturers.

 Because of this variability, construction accidents require case-by-case evaluation.
-If you were injured on a construction site, our experienced construction injury lawyers can evaluate your case and help you strategize a path toward maximum compensation.
+If you were injured on a construction site, our experienced can evaluate your case and help you strategize a path toward maximum compensation.
 In establishing liability, key questions include the following:

 1. Where did the accident occur?

 2. What were the conditions of the accident site?

 5. Who had control over the site and equipment at the time of the accident?

 Depending on the facts of your case, there may be multiple sources of liability.
 Some may be more apparent than others.
 Therefore, do not discount the potential value of your case before speaking with an attorney.